 The decay rates for SOM1-surface, SOM1-soil, SOM2, and SOM3 determine the maximum decomposition rate (k) of the four soil organic matter pools.

 User Tip: The decay rates should be adjusted to so that the changes in each of the soil pools between year 0 (input file) and year 1 are realistic.
-In most landscapes, the relative changes in the soil pools are higher in the upper than the lower horizons and the soil pools should slowly increase in soil carbon over time in the absence of disturbance.
+In most landscapes, the relative changes in the soil pools are higher in the upper than the lower horizons.
+Therefore, the maximum decay rates should be higher in the surficial than the deeper pools (i.e. DecayRateSurf>DecayRateSOM1> DecayRateSOM2>DecayRateSOM3).
+Also, the total amount of C in soil should slowly increase over time in the absence of disturbance.

 N volatilization and Denitrification